 Marketable securities are determined based on a market approach reflecting the closing price of each particular security at the reporting date.
 The closing price is a quoted market price obtained from the exchange that is the principal active market for the particular security.
 As a result, these financial assets have been included in Level 1 of the fair value hierarchy.
-Marketable securities are reflected on the balance sheet at fair value and are valued using Level 1 inputs.
+Marketable securities are reflected on the statement of financial position at fair value and are valued using Level 1 inputs.